School-Semester-Summaries/AI-semester-4/README.md

  - [Appendixes](#appendixes)

 # Preface
 Starting this semester I had basically 0 experience with AI.
 It always looked so interesting to me but I have never done anything with it.
 Previous semesters I have followed software demand based.
 I mainly have been making games in my semesters, keeping in mind i have to touch all learning outcomes.
-For if you're wondering why I didn't choose gamedesign.
-Gamedesign would look like the perfect specialisation to me, would probably be really fun but I don't think the future in gamedesign is too big.
+For if you’re wondering why I didn’t choose game design.
+Game design would look like the perfect specialisation to me, would probably be really fun but I don’t think the future in game design is too big.

 # Learning Outcomes

-### Iteration 0
-So for iteration 0 i made an entire document around Object Detection combined with Reinforcement Learning.
-The idea was to train an object detection model to generate game data, and feed this game data to the reinforcement learning model.
-The conclusion of iteration 0 was that this might be a risky project since it might take a lot of time to actually realize.
-I did manage to find a shortcut for the gamedata using object tracking.
-But this object tracking was detecting moving pixels removing all data from my project entirely.
-For that reason i decided to just drop the project enitrely.
+Per learning outcome I wrote a self-assessment and give myself a grade.

 ## Learning Outcome 1: Data preparation

 ### Self Assessment 1
-Untill now I have prepared a image dataset that I collected myself.
-To clean the data I have made a small checklist formyself.
-The steps were as following, Collect Data -> Convert to JPG 24bit-depth -> Resize to 2048x2048.
-These aren't just random steps, I have found out what to do in a lengthy trial and error process and with some help from Qin (my machine learning teacher).
-So in the end, I would say I can clean a dataset but in my opinion I'd say I have to do it at least one more time on an actual dataset, not with an image dataset.
+Until now I have prepared an image dataset that I collected myself.
+To clean the data I have made a small checklist for myself.
+The steps were as follows, Collect Data -> Convert to JPG 24 bit-depth -> Resize to 2048x2048.
+These aren’t just random steps, I have found out what to do in a lengthy trial and error process and with some help from Qin (my machine learning teacher).
+About storing the dataset.
+Right now its just stored on my pc.
+Since this didn’t give any problems I don't think it's necessary to make use of any additional cloud storage.

+So in the end, I would say I can clean a dataset but in my opinion I’d say I have to do it at least one more time on an actual dataset (not with an image dataset) just to prove the teachers I can really clean a dataset. but what i have done till now isn't bad.

 _Grade - Beginning_

 ## Learning Outcome 2: Data analysis & model engineering